 The AGS Institute offers over 125 educational programs a year on aging-related topics such as aging in community, caregiving, healthy aging, housing, professional development, and technology.
 Classes are currently taught through “Zoom” (video or telephone) by professionals in their areas of expertise.
 Although there is no cost to attend, registration is required.

-To view and register for the Fall 2020 Institute Catalog, please click here REGISTER NOW
+To view and register for the Spring 2021 Institute, please click the “Register Now” button below.

 Albany Guardian Society Institute classes are currently being offered online through Zoom.
 We offer individual assistance on how to connect through Zoom.
 Call Gina at 518-727-6445 for assistance.

 On Tuesday April 27, 2021, AGS and LifePath are hosting a forum called Homesharing: Exploring an Innovative Housing Option for Older Adults.

 This forum will be held through Zoom.
 For more information, please click the button below.

 Call Albany Guardian Society at 518-434-2140 to join our mailing list for when we announce our next event.
 Please leave your name, phone number, and email address.

 Please note: AGS never sells or shares our mailing list, and we send you information only about AGS events.

 Deciding on one’s next home can be a stressful and complicated experience, especially for seniors.
 The good news is there are a lot of excellent senior housing options to choose from.

 In this free directory updated in 2020, there is detailed information on different types of housing that are available for seniors looking to live in the Capital Region.
 It provides information on location, costs, amenities, and special features within each community that seniors need to consider when looking for housing.